sofiene-chihi/currency-converter/README.md

 *Dont forget to put your jwt token in the header of your request and you will get response containing the amountResult and the date
 -To get your conversions history, send a get request to /conversion/history *Dont forget to put your jwt token in the header of your request and you will get response containing all the conversions you made with the date

+NOTE: any request sent to /conversion/convert or /conversion/history without the jwt token will have a 401 unauthorized response